 The closing of the Merger has impacted the Partnership's calculation of Distributable Cash Flow attributable to partners, as well as the number of ET Common Units outstanding and the amount of distributions to be paid to partners.
-In order to provide information on a comparable basis for pre-Merger and post-Merger periods, the Partnership has included certain pro forma information.
-Pro forma Distributable Cash Flow attributable to partners reflects the following merger related impacts;
+In order to provide information on a comparable basis for pre-Merger and post-Merger periods, the The dooling of the merger related in the minor will be added to the merger of the dool to be attributable to partners to be added to the merger related impacts.
+The following merger related impacts.

-•ETO is reflected as a wholly-owned subsidiary and pro forma Distributable Cash Flow attributable to partners reflects ETO's consolidated Distributable Cash Flow (less certain other adjustments, as follows). •Distributions from Sunoco LP and USAC include distributions to both ET and ETO.
+• ETO is reflected as a wholly-owned subsidiary and pro forma Distributable Cash Flow attributable to partners reflects ETO's consolidated Distributable Cash Flow (less certain other adjustments, as follows).

+Distributions from Sunoco LP and USAC include distributions to both ET and ETO.